miggoncan/guardiansRESTinterface/README.md

 # guardiansRESTinterface
-This repository implements the REST interface provided by the guardians service.
+This repository implements the REST interface for the *Guardians Service*: A service to schedule and manage medical doctors' shifts.

-Currently, the first use case has been implemented.
-This is, allowing to generate the schedule for a certain month.
+Currently, it only allows scheduling shifts.

 ## Understanding the service
-The explanation of the service as a whole can be found [here](TODO).
+**The complete explanation for this project can be found [here](https://idus.us.es/handle/11441/100991?locale-attribute=en).**

-The documentation of the REST interface can be found [here](https://miggoncan.github.io/guardiansRESTinterfaceDoc).
+The JavaDoc for the REST interface can be found [here](https://miggoncan.github.io/guardiansRESTinterfaceDoc).

 The scheduler repository can be found [here](https://github.com/miggoncan/guardiansScheduler).